connxio/docs/docs/integrations/logging.md

 Connxio operates with the term *log-levels*.
 A log-level is a set of logs that together define a level of information about the integrations journey through Connxio.
 Each log-level **includes the logs and statuses from the less verbose layer**.
 The log-levels are as follows:

-1. None - Nothing is logged except critical errors.
+1. Error - Nothing is logged except critical errors.
 2. Minimum - The first inbound step and the last outbound step are logged.
 3. Standard - All transformations are logged.
 4. Verbose - All possible information is logged

-#### None
+#### Error

-The *None* log-level does not send any logs to the logging provider with a notable exception; if a logging provider is defined on the configuration and the *None* log-level is selected all critical errors are still logged.
-Since you could turn logging off just by not configuring a logging provider the *None* level lets you log only critical errors and nothing else.
+The *Error* log-level does not send any logs to the logging provider with a notable exception; if a logging provider is defined on the configuration and the *Errpr* log-level is selected all critical errors are still logged.
+Since you could turn logging off just by not configuring a logging provider the *Error* level lets you log only critical errors and nothing else.
 We would highly recommend always configuring a logging provider and setting this log level even if you don't want any regular logging for the integration, so that you can catch irregularities and patch them as needed.

 **Statuses logged:**